2i2c-org/infrastructure/docs/topic/billing/accounts.md

 ### GCP

-You can get a list of all billing accounts you have access to [here](https://console.cloud.google.com/billing) (make sure you are logged in to the correct google account).
+You can get a list of all billing accounts you have access to via the [billing console](https://console.cloud.google.com/billing)
+(make sure you are logged in to the correct Google account).
 Alternatively, you can select 'Billing' from the left sidebar in the Google Cloud Console after selecting the correct project.